TongChia/js-schema/README.md

 But not fully complying with `json-schema`, the goal is to do data protection between the front, back end and database or micro services;
 make it reusable as possible;
-pursues simple and stylish code style.
+pursues concise and stylish code style.

 QUICK START